Our Reserves

 The Arthur Langford Nature Reserve is located near the town of Frogmore in the western part of Norfolk County.
 Entry is gained from the Barth Sideroad between Regional Road 23 and Regional Road 28.

-In December 2004, the Long Point Basin Land Trust secured one of the most spectacular old growth forests remaining in southern Ontario.
+In December 2004, LPBLT secured its first reserve and one of the most spectacular old growth forests remaining in southern Ontario.
 Only 0.07 percent of southern Ontario’s original “old-growth forest” (i.e. stands of trees over 120 years old) still exist and there are few examples as spectacular as this.
 The Jackson-Gunn Old Growth Forest is an American Beech /Sugar Maple community comprised of many trees which are older than 280 years.

 Getting There